-The Archdiocese of Miami Building and Property Office is pleased to offer you this Hurricane Preparedness Guide for you to use as a resource before, during, and after a storm event occurs.
+The Archdiocese of Miami Building and Property Office, along with Arthur J Gallagher Risk Management Services, are pleased to offer you this Hurricane Preparedness Guide for you to use as a resource before, during, and after a storm event occurs.

 Please feel free to call Mr. David Prada AIA, ADOM Senior Director, Building and Properties Office, (Phone: 305-762-1033, Mobile: 305-951-4058) should you have any specific questions.
-In addition, the ADOM will periodically host Hurricane Preparedness Seminars for you and your staff to attend.
-A list of emergency contact phone numbers is included with this Hurricane Guide.
+In addition the ADOM will host several Hurricane Preparedness Seminars each year for you and your staff to attend.
+A list of emergency contact telephone numbers is enclosed with this Hurricane Guide.